siddharthwarule/angularprojce02/README.md

-# angularprojce02
+# angularproject

-thise is second task project with the angular
+this is second task project with the angular

 build your project
-ng new project
+ng new project commond

 get my angular project src